zapman449/monitorama_2016_notes/Tue02__What.Your.Javascript.Does.When.Youre.Not.Around__by_Emily.Nakashima.md

 * It's wandered off someplace.
     * Google translate will proxy your page... including our JS code.
     * GreatFire helps do the same thing.
-        * don't validate hostname to see if oyu're in production.
+        * don't validate hostname to see if you're in production.
 * JS code doesn't show up.
     * Airports and bad wifi means the code doesn't arrive.
     * simulate at home/office.